-Prior to the present work, there were only two main families of varieties whose Gromov--Witten classes were known to be tautological (and nontrivial): \begin{itemize} \item[(i)] Toric and homogeneous varieties $G/P$, for which the result follows from the localization formula \cite{GP} and the fact that $\lambda$ classes are tautological \cite{Mumford}. \item[(ii)] Curves, for which the result has been shown by Janda \cite{Janda} using the Okounkov--Pandharipande study of Gromov--Witten theory of curves \cite{OP2, OP1, OP}. \end{itemize} The Gromov-Witten theory of other families of varieties can be seen to be tautological using (i) and (ii): \begin{itemize} \item[(iii)] Calabi-Yau varieties of all dimensions (the only nontrivial case is for elliptic curves covered by (ii)). \item[(iv)] Rational surfaces and birationally ruled surfaces (using deformation invariance and (i) for rational surfaces and localization and (ii) for the ruled case). \end{itemize} Finally, various sporadic examples of tautological Gromov-Witten theories are known.
-For example, the Gromov-Witten theory of Enriques surfaces is tautological by the degeneration method of \cite{MaulikP}, and the reduced theory of $K3$ surfaces in primitive curves classes is tautological by \cite{MaulikPThomas}.{\footnote{Work in progress by D. Maulik and D.Ranganathan using logarithmic degenerations shows the push-forward to the moduli of curves of the fundamental class of the moduli space of stable maps is tautological for a large class of surfaces.}}
+Prior to the present work, there were only two main families of varieties whose Gromov--Witten classes were known to be tautological (and nontrivial): \begin{itemize} \item[(i)] Toric and homogeneous varieties $G/P$, for which the result follows from the localization formula \cite{GP} and the fact that $\lambda$ classes are tautological \cite{Mumford}. \item[(ii)] Curves, for which the result has been shown by Janda \cite{Janda} using the Okounkov--Pandharipande study of Gromov--Witten theory of curves \cite{OP2, OP1, OP}. \end{itemize} The Gromov-Witten classes of other families of varieties can be seen to be tautological using (i) and (ii): \begin{itemize} \item[(iii)] Calabi-Yau varieties of all dimensions (the only nontrivial case is for elliptic curves covered by (ii)). \item[(iv)] Rational surfaces and birationally ruled surfaces (using deformation invariance and (i) for rational surfaces and localization and (ii) for the ruled case). \item[(v)] Products $X=X_1\times X_2$, where both $X_1$ and $X_2$ have tautological Gromov-Witten classes, also have tautological Gromov-Witten classes by \cite{Beh-prod}. \end{itemize} Finally, various sporadic examples of tautological Gromov-Witten theories are known.
+For example, the Gromov-Witten theory of Enriques surfaces is tautological by the degeneration method of \cite{MaulikP}, the reduced theory of $K3$ surfaces in primitive curves classes is tautological by \cite{MaulikPThomas}, and the Gromov--Witten theory of even dimensional complete intersections of two quadrics is tautological by the combination of the recent result of Hu \cite{hu2021computing} showing the quantum cohomology is generically semisimple with the Givental-Teleman classification of semisimple cohomological field theories \cite{Tel}.{\footnote{Work in progress by D. Maulik and D.Ranganathan using logarithmic degenerations shows the push-forward to the moduli of curves of the fundamental class of the moduli space of stable maps is tautological for a large class of surfaces.}}